Lane-cluster review

 Compare practical awareness, warning, monitoring, and route-control responses against the real visibility limits of the lane environment.

-Define one lane cluster, one owner, and one success measure so the first project stays realistic for both safety and ground-operations teams.
+Define one lane cluster, one owner, one clear measure of success so the first project stays realistic for both safety and ground-operations teams.

 Related airport assets